-How Long You Should Expect a Janome sewing machine to last
+How Long Does a Janome sewing machine last?

 The best type of sewing machine for home use

 Cost aside, the best type of sewing machine for home use is determined by your skill level and what you plan to sew.

 For light duty sewing by a beginner, a machine like the Janome MOD-19 is an excellent choice.

 With minimal experience, a good even stitcher such as the Singer Heavy Duty 4423 is a good choice.

 For the more experienced tailor the Janome HD1000 works well, especially with heavier fabrics.

 Janome is a well known brand of sewing machine